With TZIELD, it’s possible to take control of what's next

 Aubri, a TZIELD® (teplizumab-mzwv) patient, with her mother and caregiver, Molly

-It's possible for you to take control of what's next.
-TZIELD could mean more time without the need for insulin injections, more time to learn about eventual symptoms and risks, and more time to get ready for daily management.
+Managing T1D is no longer just about waiting until you experience symptoms.
+It's possible to take control of what's next.
+TZIELD could mean more time without the need for insulin injections, more time to learn about eventual symptoms and risks, and more time to get ready for daily insulin management.

-With TZIELD, people had a median of about 4 years before the onset of Stage 3 Type 1 Diabetes compared to aboutcompared to about 2 years for placebo.
+With a single 2-week course of TZIELD, people had a median of 4 years* before the onset of insulin-dependent type 1 diabetes, compared to 2 years with placebo.

 59% lower risk

-Over the course of a clinical study, the risk of the onset of Stage 3 autoimmune type 1 diabetes was significantly lower for people who were given TZIELD, compared with people who did not take TZIELD.
+In a clinical study, the risk of onset of insulin-dependent type 1 diabetes was significantly lower for people who were given TZIELD, compared with people who were not given TZIELD.

-TZIELD was also studied for safety.
+TZIELD has been studied in clinical trials for over 10 years.
 See the TZIELD safety profile and Important Safety Information below and talk to your doctor and wider healthcare team for more information or medical advice about side effects.

 Stage 2